 - Create regular backups of your hard drive onto another best external hard drive.

 - Backup files that are very important onto a cloud storage service.

 - Create multiple copies of important files and save them externally onto a flash drive or hard disk.

-- Partition your hard drive and allocate separate partitions for program files and for data.
+- Partition your hard drive and allocate separate partitions for program files and data.